hoangduytranuk/blender_manual/blender_docs/manual/render/cycles/materials/assigning_a_material.rst

 #.
 Brings up additional buttons in the immediate panel.
 #.
 Adds the new material to the Available Materials list.
 #.
 Adds the new material to the Object Material Slots list for the active object (or its object data -- see below).
 #.
-Brings up a :doc:`preview </render/blender_render/materials/properties/preview>` of the new material.
+Brings up a :doc:`preview </render/cycles/materials/preview>` of the new material.
 #.
 Provides you with a range of panels allowing you to select
-   the :doc:`properties </render/blender_render/materials/properties/introduction>` of the new material.
+   the :doc:`material settings </render/cycles/materials/settings>` of the new material.

 New Material Panel Buttons